Outdoor Environmental Education at ICC School

 Our deen significantly impacts our attitude towards nature by teaching us to respect it, care for it, and offer high regard to its well-being.

 One day, Sa’ad ibn Abi Waqaas was making wudu, or ablution.
 As a matter of fact, Sa’ad was known to be very devoted to the word of Allah.
-Prophet Muhammed observed that Sa'ad used an excessive amount of water to wash.
+Prophet Muhammed (SAW) observed that Sa'ad used an excessive amount of water to wash.
 He stopped him and said “What is this extravagance, oh Sa’ad?”
 To which Sa’ad then replied, “This is extravagance?”
 The Prophet Muhammad (SAW) replied, “نَعَمْ وَإِنْ كُنْتَ عَلَى نَهْرٍ جَارٍ” “Yes, oh Sa’ad, this is extreme extravagance, wasting, even if you are by a flowing river.”
 It is still considered a waste, even if there is an endless supply of water, right at his feet.
 This is why we have to be mindful about how much we are using, even if there is an endless amount.

 Islam is more than just a faith - it’s a way of life that guides us in everything we do.
 From protecting our health to caring for our Earth, our deen teaches us responsibility, respect, and balance.
 If we follow these principles, we not only strengthen our connection with Allah but also build a better world.
 So let’s live our faith with purpose, and strive to make a difference every day.

-— Written by S. H., Seventh Grade
+— S. H., Grade 7 student